polirritmico/Breeze-Dark-Cursor/README.md

 You will need the “X11 Mouse Cursor (XMC)” plugin for GIMP installed to trim the cursors if you choose to do so.

+---

+**This is just a simple modification of the original theme from grey to black color.
+All credits to the original creators.**